-Leaders in academic medicine and science face many pressures including limited resources, expectations for results and complex team dynamics.
+Leaders in academic medicine and science face many pressures including limited resources, performance expectations and complex team dynamics.
 These challenges, combined with differences in ideas, perceptions, and priorities often create conflicts that are difficult to manage and resolve.
-During this introductory one-day workshop on conflict management, you will explore how to transform conflict into opportunities for collaboration and problem-solving.
+During this introductory virtual workshop on conflict management delivered in two parts, you will explore how to transform conflict into opportunities for collaboration and problem-solving.
 Through self-assessment, experiential exercises, and discussions with your peers, you will discover practical strategies for making difficult conversations more productive and for creating a respectful environment in which to resolve conflict.

 Who Should Attend?

-All formal and informal leaders (faculty or staff) who have not had formal training in conflict management or who are interested in brushing up on their skills.
+This workshop is ideal for any faculty or staff who has not had formal training in conflict management or who is interested in brushing up on their skills.

 Registration & Fees

-The registration early bird fee for 2020 was $775 and the regular fee was $900.
-This fee covered all study materials, breakfast, lunch and snacks, and a Conflict Dynamics Profile assessment which will provide personal insights regarding your approach to conflict.
-The registration fee did not include the optional CME fee, travel, or hotel accommodations.
+The registration fee is $375.
+This fee covers registration for this two-part virtual workshop as well as the Conflict Dynamics Profile assessment which will provide personal insights regarding your approach to conflict.
+The registration fee does not include the optional CME fee.